-Company Details Name of Organization SUPERCITY REALTY DEVELOPMENT CORPORATION Location of Headquarters 41st JOY NOSTALG CENTER, ADB AVE.
-ORTIGAS ENTER, PASIG CITY Location of Operations CARMONA, CAVITE Report Boundary: Legal entities (e.g. subsidiaries) included in this report This Annex shall report on the operations of the following construction projects of the Company: Terraverde Residences - Housing Projects in Carmona, Cavite Phase 3 Teraverde Residences - Housing Projects in Carmona, Cavite Phase 4 Teraverde Residences - Land Development Projects in Carmona, Carmona, Cavite Phase 5 Business Model, including Primary Activities, Brands, Products, and Services The Company is engaged in the business of construction, and related services and activities.
+Company Details Name of Organization SUPERCITY REALTY DEVELOPMENT CORPORATION Location of Headquarters 2/F CSP Building 173 EDSA, Barangay Wack Wack, Mandaluyong City Location of Operations CARMONA, CAVITE Report Boundary: Legal entities (e.g. subsidiaries) included in this report This Annex shall report on the operations of the following construction projects of the Company: 1.
+Teraverde Residences - Housing Projects in Carmona, Cavite Phase 4 2.
+Teraverde Residences - Land Development Projects in Carmona, Cavite Phase 5 Business Model, including Primary Activities, Brands, Products, and Services The Company is engaged in the business of construction, and related services and activities.
 It is authorized to act as a contractor or subcontractor for the construction of houses, buildings, roads, bridges and other construction projects for the private sector or the Government anywhere in the Philippines.
-It is also authorized to; (i) purchase, lease, exchange or otherwise acquire real properties, (ii) manage, subdivide and develop the same, and (iii) sell, transfer, convey or otherwise alienate or dispose of any such real properties and any interest or right therein Reporting Period January 1 to December 31, 2022 Highest Ranking Person responsible for this report Engr.
+It is also authorized to; (i) purchase, lease, exchange or otherwise acquire real properties, (ii) manage, subdivide and develop the same, and (iii) sell, transfer, convey or otherwise alienate or dispose of any such real properties and any interest or right therein Reporting Period January 1 to December 31, 2023 Highest Ranking Person responsible for this report Engr.
 Ferdinand Z. Soliman